mvincent7891/UsageStatsModule/README.md

 ...

 ```
-Finally, the above won't be helpful unless we've add the necessities to our manifest...
+Next, the above won't be helpful unless we've add the necessities to our manifest...

 ## AndroidManifest.xml
 ```xml